freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/post-data-with-the-javascript-xmlhttprequest-method.md

 xhr.send(body);
 ```

 You've seen several of these methods before.
-Here the `open` method initializes the request as a "POST" to the given URL of the external resource, and uses the `true` Boolean to make it asynchronous.
+Here the `open` method initializes the request as a `POST` to the given URL of the external resource, and uses the `true` Boolean to make it asynchronous.
 The `setRequestHeader` method sets the value of an HTTP request header, which contains information about the sender and the request.
 It must be called after the `open` method, but before the `send` method.
 The two parameters are the name of the header and the value to set as the body of that header.
 Next, the `onreadystatechange` event listener handles a change in the state of the request.
-A `readyState` of 4 means the operation is complete, and a `status` of 201 means it was a successful request.
+A `readyState` of `4` means the operation is complete, and a `status` of `201` means it was a successful request.
 The document's HTML can be updated.
 Finally, the `send` method sends the request with the `body` value, which the `userName` key was given by the user in the `input` field.

 # --instructions--

-Update the code so it makes a "POST" request to the API endpoint.
-Then type your name in the input field and click "Send Message".
-Your AJAX function should replace "Reply from Server will be here." with data from the server.
-Format the response to display your name appended with " loves cats".
+Update the code so it makes a `POST` request to the API endpoint.
+Then type your name in the input field and click `Send Message`.
+Your AJAX function should replace `Reply from Server will be here.` with data from the server.
+Format the response to display your name appended with the text ` loves cats`.

 # --hints--